July 6, 2016

 “Aviation security experts have been warning” read an Associated Press story after the Moscow attack, “that the crowds at many airports present tempting targets to suicide bombers.
 Arrivals halls are usually open to anyone.”

-Now, in the wake of Brussels, we’re hearing this again.
+Now, after Brussels and Istanbul, we’re hearing this again.
 The implication is that our airports aren’t yet secure enough, and that only more barricades, checkpoints, cameras, and armed guards will make them so.
-There’s talk from supposed security experts asking if perhaps terminals need to be closed off to everybody except ticketed passengers and employees, with security checkpoints moved literally onto the sidewalk.
+There’s talk from security experts asking if perhaps terminals need to be closed off to everybody except ticketed passengers and employees, with security checkpoints moved literally onto the sidewalk.

 As, if by moving the fences, they can’t get us.
 The only thing moving security curbside would actually do, of course, is shift the perimeter — and the busy choke point of passengers — to a new location.
 This means nothing to an attacker, whose so-called “soft target” has simply been relocated from one spot to another, no less convenient one.
 But it would mean immense amounts of hassle for everybody else.
-Indeed, no amount of airport security is going to stop a suicide bomber hellbent on destruction.
-Soldiers or policemen parading through the terminal with guns are no deterrent to a terrorist armed with explosives.
-If anything, they make an attractive target.
+No checkpoint is going to stop a terrorist hellbent on destruction.

-Thus, this is precisely the wrong line of thinking.
-It’s reactionary in the purest sense, and it plays directly into the terrorist’s strategy — a strategy that encourages a response that is based on fear instead of reason, and that is ultimately self-defeating.
+The constant, anything-goes ramping up of security is precisely the wrong response.
+It’s reactionary in the purest sense, and it plays directly into the terrorist’s strategy — a strategy that encourages a response that is based on fear instead rather reason, and that is ultimately self-defeating.